uncasually/offair/pages/shows-1.md

   key: experiences
   order: 1
 ---
 In celebration of '**Heart and Breath: Rhythm and Tone Fields (OFFAIR)**,' Richard Reed Parry and Susie Ibarra will perform live to the heartbeats of audience members at Public Records in Brooklyn, NY, on October 25th.
-Get your tickets to this unique experience at the link below.
+Tickets are onsale now for this unique experience.